Atomism

 Atomism (from Ancient Greek ἄτομον (atomon) 'uncuttable, indivisible') is a natural philosophy proposing that the physical universe is composed of fundamental indivisible components known as atoms.

-References to the concept of atomism and its atoms appeared in both ancient Greek and ancient Indian philosophical traditions.
-Leucippus is the earliest figure whose commitment to atomism is well attested and he is usually credited with inventing atomism.
-He and other ancient Greek atomists theorized that nature consists of two fundamental principles: atom and void.
+The concept of atomism appeared in both ancient Greek and ancient Indian philosophical traditions.
+Atomism in multiple different forms appeared in ancient Greece.
+Leucippus is the earliest figure whose commitment to Greek atomism is well attested and is usually credited with inventing Greek atomism.
+He and other ancient Greek atomists argued that nature consists of two fundamental principles: atom and void.
 Clusters of different shapes, arrangements, and positions give rise to the various macroscopic substances in the world.